MS — MS 2026 Guide

 + Mississippi's below-average cost of living means your trade wages stretch further here than in most states.

-+ Electrician apprentices in Mississippi graduate with zero student debt — all training is paid, and many programs include benefits from day one.
++ Electrician apprentices in Mississippi graduate with no formal college debt (apprentices may still carry tool/equipment costs and program fees) — all training is paid, and many programs include benefits from day one.

 + Adults switching careers regularly enter electrician apprenticeships in Mississippi — there is no age cap, and employers value the maturity and reliability that career changers bring.